-GeMech Ltd will ensure that any compressor and compressed air tools which are purchased or hired for use are in accordance with the relevant standards and are selected in accordance with the company policy on noise.
+GeMech Foundations Ltd will ensure that any compressor and compressed air tools which are purchased or hired for use are in accordance with the relevant standards and are selected in accordance with the company policy on noise.

-Mr J Garner will ensure a schedule of examination is prepared for all Company compressors, fittings, and plant that uses air under pressure.
+Mr J Davey will ensure a plant inspection and schedule of examination is prepared for all compressors, fittings, and plant that uses air under pressure.